Interested In Making Your Hormone Replacement Therapy Blast Off?

 9. Read Labels.
 Anything that ends in "…ose" is probably sugar.
 A general rule here is that the more ingredients, the worse the product is to eat.
 Also, the ingredients are listed in the amounts that they are in the product.
 For example, the first listed ingredient is in the product more than the last one.
 If sugar is listed first, beware.

 10. Listen To Your Body.
 This may be the most important rule to remember.
 If you feel guilty about eating something, that is telling you something.
-Conversely, if you are having a hard time eating something that you know is healthy, then don’t!
+Conversely, if you are having a hard time consuming something that you know is healthy, then don't!
 There are many healthy alternatives.
 Learn them.

 By following these guidelines, you will set the stage and create the perfect environment for Human Growth Hormone Replacement Therapy to blast off…and deliver to you all of its miraculous benefits.
 It's really that simple.
 Remove the obstacles, then watch and feel the difference!